adoptium/temurin-build/README.md

 specify the location to clone the OpenJDK source (and dependencies) to.

 -S, --ssh
 use ssh when cloning git.
+In case of docker build:
+- make sure that github.com is in your ~/.ssh/known_hosts (e.g.: ssh github.com)
+- if your ssh key is a passphrase protected add your passphrase to ssh-agent (e.g.: ssh-add ~/.ssh/id_rsa)

 --sign
 sign the OpenJDK binary that you build.